Lesson PlansBack to lesson plans archive April 11, 2013

 The Materials You Need

 Relevant National Standards:

-- Standard 1: Knows the characteristics and uses of computer hardware and operating systems
+- Standard 1: Understands the characteristics and uses of maps, globes, and other geographic tools and technologies

 - Standard 1: Uses the general skills and strategies of the writing process

 - Standard 4: Gathers and uses information for research purposes